AlexFullmoon/sbsign/README.md

 4. dbx - Forbidden Signatures Database.
 Similarly to db, this is a blacklist.
 System with secure boot enabled would boot executables that check against db and do not check against dbx.

-Usually PK contains hardware vendor key, and KEK and db contain Microsoft keys. db keys are used to sign Windows bootloader, some other bootloaders (including Linux shim loader) and some hardware ROMs.
+Usually PK contains hardware vendor key, KEK and db contain Microsoft keys and dbx contains some records like revoked keys. db keys are used to sign Windows bootloader, some other bootloaders (including Linux shim loader) and some hardware ROMs.
 For compatibility, these should be always included.
 KEK keys are used to update db and dbx; as that is arguably too much access, including them is left at user's discretion.

 File formats used: